enso-org/enso/docs/distribution/bundles.md

 In fact, it is possible for the bundle directory to be read-only (which may be the case for example if the Project Manager bundle is packaged as part of IDE's AppImage package).
-In such situation, it may be impossible to uninstall the bundled components and a relevant error message will be returned.
+In such situation, it will be impossible to uninstall the bundled components and a relevant error message will be returned.

 ## Launcher Bundles